mattcollier/nestjs-graphql/README.md

 The initial skeleton provides REST endpoints for doing CRUD operations on `users` which is an in memory list of users and their attributes.

 ### TODO:
-- [ x ] incorporate a GraphQL interface
+- [ x ] Incorporate a GraphQL interface.
+- [ x ] Implement a parent child relationship with an in-memor `posts` collection.
+- [ x ] Implement a dataloader to optimize retrieval of user posts.

 ### Objectives Met
 Access the GraphQL Playground at http://localhost:3000/graphql